MicrosoftDocs/partner-center-docs-powershell/partnercenterps-2.0/PartnerCenter/Set-PartnerOrganizationProfile.md

 ```

 ### -Country
-The country portion of the address.
+The country/region portion of the address.

 ```yaml
 Type: String